 Here's a rough guide based on playing frequency:

-• Casual (1–2x/week): A bag that fits 2–4 paddles, shoes, and basic accessories.
-20–25L capacity is plenty.
+• Casual (1 to 2x/week): A bag that fits 2 to 4 paddles, shoes, and basic accessories.
+20 to 25L capacity is plenty.

-Most players overestimate how much space they need until they get an organized bag — turns out the problem wasn't capacity, it was the lack of compartments making everything feel crammed.
+Most players overestimate how much space they need until they get an organized bag.
+Turns out the problem wasn't capacity.
+It was the lack of compartments making everything feel crammed.

-• ☐ Dedicated, padded paddle compartment (not just a main pocket)
+• Dedicated, padded paddle compartment (not just a main pocket)

-• ☐ Ventilated shoe storage
+• Ventilated shoe storage

-• ☐ Stain-resistant or easy-clean exterior
+• Stain-resistant or easy-clean exterior

-• ☐ Quality zippers that glide smoothly
+• Quality zippers that glide smoothly

-• ☐ Padded, adjustable shoulder straps
+• Padded, adjustable shoulder straps

-• ☐ External water bottle pocket
+• External water bottle pocket

-• ☐ Quick-access pocket for phone/keys
+• Quick-access pocket for phone and keys

-• ☐ Stands upright on its own (structured base)
+• Stands upright on its own (structured base)

 Your paddle gets all the attention.
 Your bag does all the work.
 Choose accordingly.